Salesforce buying Tableau Software in $15.7B all-stock deal

-SAN FRANCISCO — Salesforce is buying Tableau Software in an all stock deal valued at $15.7 billion.
+SAN FRANCISCO — Customer-management software developer Salesforce is buying Tableau Software in an all-stock deal valued at $15.7 billion.

 Tableau uses self-service analytics to help people with any skill level work with data.
+Among the companies that use Tableau’s services are Charles Schwab, Verizon and Netflix.
 Once the transaction closes, Tableau will operate independently and stay headquartered in Seattle.

+“Joining forces with Salesforce will enhance our ability to help people everywhere see and understand data,” Tableau President and CEO Adam Selipsky said in a prepared statement.

+The announcement comes a few days after Google said it is purchasing data analytics firm Looker for $2.6 billion in order to expand its Google Cloud business.

 The acquisition is expected to add about $350 million to $400 million to Salesforce.com Inc.’s fiscal 2020 revenue.

-Each share of Tableau common stock will be exchanged for 1.103 shares of Salesforce.
+Each share of Tableau common stock will be exchanged for 1.103 shares of San Francisco-based Salesforce.

 The deal, which was approved by both companies’ boards, is expected to close during Salesforce’s fiscal third quarter.

-Shares of Tableau jumped 36% before the market opened Monday.
-Salesforce’s fell 3%.
+Shares of Tableau Software Inc. jumped 34.2% before the market opened Monday.
+Salesforce’s fell 4.5%.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.